 You can ensure that database connections and cluster peer communication are bound to specific network spaces by binding the appropriate interfaces:

-alternatively these can also be provided as part of a juju native bundle configuration:
+Alternatively, configuration can be provided as part of a bundle:

 percona-cluster: charm: cs:xenial/percona-cluster num_units: 1 bindings: shared-db: internal-space cluster: internal-space